Have you ever entered someone’s house and got an instant sense of who they are simply by what you saw inside?

 Later on, I was able to get some insights into her personal life, which was, not surprisingly, full of drama and turbulence.
 The messiness reflected on this aspect of her life.

 If you’re someone who’s steeped in clutter and living in disarray, here are some questions you can ponder on and that may lead to valuable insights.

 1. How do you feel when you think about how disorganized your life is right now?

 2. What do you think is causing you to be disorganized?
 State the obvious and the deeper reasons.
 If you’re stuck, this article might help.

 3. What shifts and changes do you need to make to restore some order in your life?
 Think about the changes you can make on several different levels – mind, body, emotions and spirit.

 4. What are some measures that you can take to maintain this level of organization in your life?
 What kind of systems can you set in place to make sure that everything continues to run smoothly?

 The Japanese have an age-old tradition that they perform whenever they let go of clutter.
-They perform this ceremony with a sense of reverence because they see it as a special send-off for the things that were once dear to them, and preparation for a new phase on their journey.
+They perform this ceremony with reverence because they see it as a special send-off for the things that were once dear to them, in preparation for a new phase on their journey.

-And that is essentially what we do whenever we try creating order in our lives.
+And that’s essentially what we do whenever we try creating order in our lives.
 We create systems where we can bid adieu to what once was, so that we can make room for the new.
 In this way, we can smoothly flow with the natural cycles of life.